CAAPIM/Microgateway/get-started/get-further/operations/platforms/kubernetes.md

 Minikube dashboard
 ```

-## 5. DEPLOYMENTS DONE!
-LET'S GET PUBLIC IP OF CLUSTER NODE
+## 5. Get public ip of cluster node
 ```
 minikube ip
 ```

-## 6. LET'S ADD THE PUBLIC CLUSTER IP AND HOSTNAME MAPPING TO THE HOST FILE
+## 6. Add the public cluster ip and hostname mapping to the host file
 ```
 echo "192.168.99.100 microgateway.mycompany.com" | sudo tee -a /etc/hosts
 ```

-## 7. VERIFY YOU CAN REACH THE MICROGATEWAY RUNNING IN KUBERNETES CLUSTER (NOTE: HTTPS PORT OF THE EXPOSED SERVICE IS HARD-CODED IN YAML TO 30443)
+## 7. Verify you can reach the microgateway running in kubernetes cluster (note: https port of the exposed service is hard-coded in yaml to 30443)
 ### 7.1.
-FIRST VERIFY BY REACHING THE IP
+First verify by reaching the ip
 ```
 curl --insecure \
     --user "admin:password" \
     --url https://192.168.99.100:30443/quickstart/1.0/services
 ```

 ### 7.2.
-THEN VERIFY BY REACHING THE HOSTNAME
+Then verify by reaching the hostname
 ```
 curl --insecure \
     --user "admin:password" \
     --url https://microgateway.mycompany.com:30443/quickstart/1.0/services
 ```

-## 8. VERIFY YOU CAN CREATE A SIMPLE SERVICE TO ROUTE TO GOOGLE IN THE MICROGATEWAY (YOU SHOULD GET "Quickstart service created successfully" IN RESPONSE)
+## 8. Verify you can create a simple service to route to google in the microgateway
 ```
 curl --insecure \
     --user "admin:password" \